-Arugula Pecan Vegan Cheesy Spread is ideal for the holidays.
+Arugula Pecan Vegan Cheesy Spread is ideal party food, especially during the holidays.
 The combination of zingy balsamic vinegar, peppery arugula, sweet maple syrup, cozy toasted pecans, and cheesy nutritional yeast creates a uniquely delicious, nutritious crowd-pleasing addition to your cheese board!

 It's true, my absolute favorite way to eat is vegan.
 Plant-based.
 Real whole foods.
 Eating this way doesn't just make me feel better.
 I now find it tastes better, and it's food I can trust, food I know and love as food without including any "gross factor" - there's nothing that I would have to avoid thinking too much about in order to continue eating, and I certainly like taking the "gross" and "inhumane" out of the equation.
 There's no inner turmoil anymore about what my food is made of.
 I just like eating 100% plants and I've learned that scientifically it's optimal, so I do.
 I find real plant-based food generally tastes better and I feel better than ever.